vincenzo0603/paper_ToDoRead_list/README.md

 ## life long

 - SLAM-RAMU: 3D LiDAR-IMU lifelong SLAM with relocalization and autonomous map updating for accurate and reliable navigation
+- A General Framework for Lifelong Localization and Mapping in Changing Environment （适用于地面机器人）

 ## LO or LIO